streamlink/streamlink/docs/cli.rst

     Multiple directories can be used by separating them with a semicolon (;)

-.. cmdoption:: --stream-priority priorities
+.. cmdoption:: --stream-types types, --stream-priority types

-    Only the stream types in this list will be available.
-    The priority order will be used to separate streams when there are multiple streams with the same name and different stream types.
-Should be specified as a comma- delimited list, default is **rtmp,hls,hds,http,akamaihd**
+    A comma-delimited list of stream types to allow.
+The order will be used to separate streams when there are multiple streams with the same name and different stream types.
+Default is **rtmp,hls,hds,http,akamaihd**

+.. cmdoption:: --stream-sorting-excludes streams

+    A comma-delimited list of streams to exclude from the sorting used by best/worst synonyms, e.g. 1080p+,1080p

 .. cmdoption:: --jtv-cookie cookie